 - Regulating a large number of industrial activities within the borough.

 Sandwell is an area that historically had poor air quality due to industrial emissions.
 This is less so now due to cleaner technology and the closure of many traditional heavy industrial premises.

 However, the main air quality issue now is traffic pollution due to high traffic volume, congestion and many households close to the road network.
 Also, the busy motorway network runs through the heart of Sandwell and we are the only West Midland authority which shares all of its boundaries with other urbanised authorities within the conurbation.

 Not surprisingly, therefore, the whole of Sandwell has been declared as an Air Quality Management Area due to likely exceedances of the Air Quality Objective for Nitrogen Dioxide of 40 microgrammes per cubic metre (ug/m3).
 An Action Plan is in place and we are working to improve the situation.

-The Air Quality Progress Report 2014 is the most recent report on air quality in Sandwell.
+The Air Quality Annual Status Report 2017 is the most recent report on air quality in Sandwell.

 Historical reports can be accessed in the downloads section.